euroscipy/euroscipy_proceedings/papers/fabrice_salvaire/fabrice_salvaire.rst

    HDF5 Data Transfer Pipeline. :label:`hdf5-pipeline`

-..  as it would be for a TIFF image file

 The flexibility of HDF5 permits to use different strategies to store our fields of view according to our application.
 The guideline is to think how images will be retrieved and used.
 For example if we want to get the fields of view as a planar image then we should use the same shape for the dataset,